 - Horse drawn carriage rides starting from the Lexington Visitor Center start at the Lexington Visitor Center . and run from Apr-Oct and give special insight into the town of Lexington, Virginia.
 Ghost walks are available from May-Oct.
 We can also provide a special guide who does motor trips to surrounding towns and historic sites, we will be happy to assist in arrangements-airport pickups.

 - Specialty shops downtown carry several Virginia products.
 Book stores, art galleries, craft, old fashion barber shops and antique shops can make for an interesting day of enjoying Lexington.

-- Historic Lexington Tour - by reservation only -2 hours long $25 hourly
+- Historic Lexington Tour - Self Guided -2 hours long approimate

 - Stonewall Jackson Cemetery - Final resting spot of the famous Conderate General.

-- VMI Museum - includes Stonewall's horse and uniforms and large gun collection
+- VMI Museum - includes Stonewall's horse and uniforms and large gun collection.
+Please call for availability.

 - George C. Marshall Museum- honors the famous WWII General, a VMI grad.